tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 records without knowing how long the Connection ID is.

-In order to allow a receiver to determine whether a record has CID or not, connections, which have negotiated this extension, use a distinguished record type tls12_cid(25).
+In order to allow a receiver to determine whether a record has CID or not, connections which have negotiated this extension use a distinguished record type tls12_cid(25).
 Use of this content type has the following two implications: